marcussacana/AquaPlusEditor/README.md

 and this will be the final result:
 ![image](https://user-images.githubusercontent.com/10576957/172343484-6b32e4c3-b396-4ede-927f-8422502cc876.png)
 Space for more 2 line :), well, but to me only one line is enought since the font size is already reduced.
+And notice that will broke some menus, like the save one.
+I have no time to fix it now, since it will require debugging and It's hard to debug windows games under linux :/
 Good lucky with your translation.